jtyranski/echo_scrape/README.md

 - `headless_mode`: Boolean (true or false), if true, the browser will operate in headless mode (no GUI).
 - `max_rows`: Set to "all" for scraping all rows or an integer to limit the number of rows to scrape.
 - `input_file`: The filename of the input CSV file containing the products to be scraped.
-- `output_file`: The filename where the output CSV file will be saved (default is output.csv).
+- `output_file`: The filename where the output file will be saved (default is output.csv, but can be .csv or .xlsx)
 - `ftp_host`: The FTP server hostname or IP address.
 If set to "None", the file is saved locally.
 - `ftp_port`: The FTP server port (default is 21).
 - `ftp_username`: Your FTP username.